 Step 3: Mount the Disk Partition

 In this step, you will need to set the boot partition, mount the live disk, and rescue the GRUB loader.
-You can choose if you need to re-install the GRUB bootloader or you just need to repair it with simple efforts.
+You can choose if you need to re-install the GRUB bootloader or if you just need to repair it with simple efforts.

 Step 4: Repair the GRUB Bootloader and Reboot

 In this step, the drop-down menus will appear, and you can select options to repair and reinstall the GRUB bootloader on your Linux system.
 You might see this window again when the boot repair finishes rebooting your system.
-If you don’t need to reinstall the entire GRUB loader, you can select the first option to open a shell to run a few commands for boot repairing.
+If you don’t need to reinstall the entire GRUB loader, you can select the first option to open a shell to run a few commands for boot repair.

-When the shell appears, you can run the following command lines chronologically to repair the bootloader.
+When the shell appears, you can chronologically run the following command lines to repair the bootloader.
 Make sure you’ve replaced the

 sda with your own directory value.